 as the offensive coordinator before being promoted to interim head coach for the Buffalo Bills in 2015 and 2016.

 Despite a busy and successful career, Anthony was determined to finish his college degree after starting it 26 years prior.
 In 2018, he received his bachelor’s degree in interdisciplinary studies from the University of Nevada – Las Vegas.
 He debated not attending the graduation ceremony to walk on the stage and get his diploma, but decided to attend.
 He thought if his story inspired someone and encouraged players to finish their degrees, it was worth the travel and missing the final two days of rookie mini-camp.
-Plus, the Chargers’ owner said it sent a stronger message than he could give on that practice field.

 Outside of football, Anthony is passionate about his faith and helping others.